xDipzz/HeartPing/README.md

-# HeartPing — Decentralized Wallet Inactivity Alert System for Solana
+# HeartPing — Decentralized Wallet Inactivity Alert System on Solana

-**HeartPing** is a privacy-focused, decentralized notification service that helps Solana wallet users stay connected to their digital assets by sending timely inactivity alerts.
-It acts as a safety net for your decentralized life — reminding you or your trusted backup contacts before your wallet goes dormant for too long.
+## What is HeartPing?

+**HeartPing** is a decentralized alert system built on the Solana blockchain that monitors wallet activity and sends timely notifications if your wallet remains inactive for a specified period.
+It helps users and their trusted contacts stay informed and take action before any irreversible asset loss occurs.

 ## Why HeartPing?

-In the fast-paced crypto world, wallets can become inactive due to forgetfulness, travel, or unexpected circumstances.
-Many existing inactivity-based systems prematurely trigger irreversible asset transfers without giving users enough warning.
-HeartPing solves this by sending customizable, friendly reminders via multiple channels—on-chain messages, SMS, email, or push notifications—before any critical action is taken.
+In the decentralized crypto ecosystem, losing access to your wallet due to inactivity or unforeseen circumstances can result in permanent loss of funds.
+Traditional financial systems offer legacy planning tools, but crypto assets lack such mechanisms.
+HeartPing fills this critical gap by providing a secure, privacy-focused solution that proactively reminds users and their backup contacts.

+## How It Works

+1. **Connect Wallet:** Link your Solana wallet using supported adapters (Phantom, Backpack, etc.).
+2. **Set Inactivity Threshold:** Define the period of inactivity that triggers alerts.
+3. **Customize Alerts:** Personalize your reminder messages and select preferred delivery channels—on-chain messages, SMS, email, or push notifications.
+4. **Add Backup Contacts:** Optionally include trusted contacts such as family members, partners, or legal advisors to receive alerts.
+5. **Stay Protected:** HeartPing continuously monitors wallet activity and sends alerts as configured.

-## Features
+## Key Features

-- **Fully decentralized logic** on Solana ensures security and trustlessness
+- Fully decentralized monitoring on Solana blockchain
-- Set customizable inactivity thresholds to suit your needs
-- Personalized message templates for self or backup contacts
+- Custom inactivity timers per user
-- Multi-channel alert delivery: on-chain Dialect messages, SMS (via Twilio), Email (via EmailJS/Resend), and Push notifications
+- Multi-channel alert delivery via SMS (Twilio), Email (EmailJS/Resend), On-chain Dialect messages, and Push notifications
-- Add backup contacts like family members, lawyers, or partners to receive alerts
+- Support for backup contacts
-- Dark/light mode toggle with sleek, modern UI built using Next.js and TailwindCSS
-- Seamless wallet integration using @solana/wallet-adapter (Phantom, Backpack, etc.)
-- Robust onboarding wizard to guide users through setup
-- Privacy-first design with encrypted data and no centralized storage
+- End-to-end encrypted data with no centralized storage
-- Easily deployable with Vercel or Netlify
+- Responsive UI with dark/light mode using Next.js, TypeScript, and TailwindCSS
+- Compatible with major Solana wallets via @solana/wallet-adapter

-## Tech Stack
+## Technology Stack

+- **Frontend:** Next.js (TypeScript)
-- Frontend: Next.js + TypeScript + TailwindCSS
+- **Styling:** TailwindCSS with dark/light mode
-- Wallet Integration: @solana/wallet-adapter
-- State Management: Zustand / React Context
+- **State Management:** Zustand or React Context
+- **Wallet Integration:** @solana/wallet-adapter
-- Form Handling: React Hook Form + Zod
+- **Form Handling:** React Hook Form + Zod validation
-- Messaging APIs: Twilio, EmailJS/Resend, Dialect SDK
+- **Messaging Services:** Twilio (SMS), EmailJS/Resend (Email), Dialect SDK (On-chain messaging)
-- Backend: Optional tRPC or Next.js API Routes
+- **Deployment:** Vercel or Netlify

 ## Getting Started

-1. Connect your Solana wallet
-2. Set your desired inactivity period
-3. Customize your alert message and choose delivery methods
-4. Add trusted backup contacts (optional)
+1. Clone the repository
+2. Install dependencies with `npm install` or `yarn`
+3. Set up environment variables for API keys (Twilio, EmailJS/Resend, etc.)
+4. Run the development server with `npm run dev` or `yarn dev`
-5. Relax — HeartPing will monitor your wallet and send alerts when needed
+5. Connect your Solana wallet and configure your HeartPing alerts

-## Roadmap & Contribution
+## Contributing

-We welcome contributions!
-Planned improvements include support for push notifications, Telegram integration, encrypted message storage, multi-language support, and enhanced security features.

----

-**Join us in making decentralized asset management safer and smarter!**
+Contributions are welcome!
+Please open issues or submit pull requests for improvements or new features.

+**Protect your digital assets.
+Stay connected.
+HeartPing.**